 Answer “Yes” to this question if you met all the job search and registration requirements during the period.
-To learn more about the requirements, read the “Seek Work” section below and the Applying for Unemployment article.
+To learn more about the requirements, read the “Register for Work” section below and the Applying for Unemployment article.

 Did you have any earnings, vacation pay, holiday pay, severance pay, bonus pay, or other wage continuation pay?

 Answer “Yes” if you earned any pay during the period.
 You must report all your income when you claim benefits.